nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **Format**: `deleteModule m/MODULE_CODE`

-* All students who are taking the module with the module code specified after the `deletemodule` command will be removed from TAPA.
+* All students who are taking the module with the module code specified after the `deleteModule` command will be removed from TAPA.
 * An error message will be displayed to the user if there are no students taking the specified module.

 **Example**:
-* `deletemodule m/CS2100`
+* `deleteModule m/CS2100`
     * All students who are specified as taking CS2100 are deleted from TAPA.

 <br>